renweview/WWCodeMobile/iOSStudyCircle/session11-chapter13/Notes_Julianne/NotesChapter13.md

-`SchedulerTimeType` - associated type used to implement time-keeping in schedulers `SchedulerTimeIntervalConvertible` - `SchedulerTimeType` - needs to conform to this protocol, which is a means to express relative time
+`SchedulerTimeType` - associated type used to implement time-keeping in schedulers `SchedulerTimeIntervalConvertible` - a `SchedulerTimeType` needs to conform to this protocol, which is a means to express relative time

 ## Types of Schedulers